michaelrsweet/mmd/README.md

 - Shortcut links (`[reference]`) didn't work (Issue #8)
 - Fixed some issues with inline styles being incorrectly applied for things like "* *".
+- The `testmmd` program now supports running tests from the CommonMark specification and/or from the CommonMark test suite (Issue #9)

 ## Changes in v1.5